Skip to content

 Table of Contents

-A partnership is where two or more individuals enter into an agreement to work together toward a common goal with the view to making a profit.
-Being a part of a partnership means being liable for losses as well as gaining a share in business profits.
-Whether you are a traditional partnership, limited partnership or limited liability partnership (LLP), all individual partners must understand how profits and losses are divided in a partnership.
+A partnership is where two or more individuals agree to work together toward a common goal with the view to making a profit.
+While it is best practice to formalise the arrangement in writing, it is important to note that there is no legal requirement to have a formal contract recognising a partnership.
+Being a part of a partnership means each person (referred to as a ‘partner’) is liable for losses as well as gaining a share in business profits.
+Whether you are a traditional partnership (general partnership) or a limited liability partnership (LLP), all individual partners must understand how profits and losses are divided in a partnership.
 This article explores how a well-drafted partnership agreement can help you document the details of dividing profits and losses in a partnership.

 Allocating Profits